Art palette knives come primarily in two types:

 Knives are ideally suited for use in oil paintings of

-of his paintings are done with mostly three knives, a large one
+All of his paintings are done with mostly three knives, a large

 smaller diamond shaped one.
 With some subjects a small amount of